Apollo Victoria Theatre

 The two facades are severe in appearance with the main feature being horizontal banding (containing four rows of four rectangular steel framed windows at the stage end) which contrasts sharply by the vertical banding over the dual entrances.
 On the Wilton Road entrance two bas-relief panels depicting an audience watching a film were the work of Newbury Abbot Trent who was also responsible for some of the interior sculptures.

 The theatre is ingeniously planned with the stalls below ground level and the main foyer inserted into the balcony void area – the front circle emergency exits are at street level, giving some idea of the amount of excavation that had to be undertaken.

 The auditorium was designed as a ‘mermaid’s palace’.
-With huge flowers which branch up and lights with the appearance of glass stalactites hanging down from the ceiling.
+With huge flowers which branch up and lights with the appearance of glass stalactites hanging down from the ceiling (long removed).
 The proscenium was a mass of nine slender silver columns on either side above which were dummy organ pipes, again in silver giving the impression of a waterfall.
 Elsewhere decorative touches of fish, shells and waves can be found.

 The New Victoria Theatre was closed briefly during the war from September 1940 to May 1941 but sustained no serious damage.
 By this time it was operated the by Gaumont British Theatres chain.